123zmz123/easyCanFrame/README.md

 # how to use it

-- put the easyframe.exe in a folder and add the folder path to you system env variable
+- put the ./dist/easyframe.exe in you local PC folder and add the folder path to you system env variable
 - in powershell or git console just call easyframe and add the optional parameter that u need

 # optional parameters